josephdangerstewart/cc-programs/projects/data/Database.md

 data.foo = "baz" -- Mutations are safe

-fooDb:listAll() -- Returns a key-value pair table
+fooDb:listAll() -- Returns a key-value pair table fooDb:enumerateAll() -- Returns an enumerator for use in for loops

 fooDb:update(id, data) -- Returns false, errorMessage on failure and true on success